abhijitnathwani/PyQuiz/Contributing.md

 8. If any further changes need to be made, comments will be made on the pull request.

-If you're unsure of some details while you're making edits, you can comment on the issue, or drop an email on abhijit[dot]nathwani[at]gmail[dot]com .
+If you're unsure of some details while you're making edits, you can comment on the issue, or drop an email on abhijit.nathwani@gmail.com .

 It's possible to work on two or more different patches (and therefore multiple branches) at one time, but it's recommended that beginners only work on one patch at a time.